Student Experience

 • Super Smash Brothers Club

 The Super Smash Brothers Club meets once a week to play the most recent installment in the Super Smash Brothers video game franchise—currently Super Smash Brothers Ultimate for the Nintendo Switch.
 This club is made up of players with all levels of experience.
 This club is open to students in grades 6–12.
-There is also a Super Smash Brothers Jr. Club specifically geared toward middle school students.

 Interested students should contact Mr. Knapp.